mu-box/microbox-docker-postgresql/README.md

         - SUPERUSER
 ```

-For each custom user specified, Nanobox will generate an environment variable for the user's password using the following pattern:
+For each custom user specified, Microbox will generate an environment variable for the user's password using the following pattern:

 ```yaml
 # Pattern